rolandjlevy/next-redirects-from-csv/README.md

 # Build Next.js redirects from a CSV file

 - This app writes a list of redirects from a CSV file to an output file.
-This gets imported into next.config.js where all redirects are handled in Next.js.
+This gets imported into next.config.js where redirects are handled in Next.js.
 - Node's readline module is used to provide an interface for reading data from a readable stream, one line at a time.

 ### Instructions